hunttis/ruuvi-trmnl/README.md

 - **refreshInterval**: Update frequency (300000ms = 5 minutes for TRMNL rate limiting)
 - **tagAliases**: Map MAC addresses to friendly names (only these sensors are sent to TRMNL)
+- **displayOrder**: Optional array specifying the order sensors appear in layouts (left to right, top to bottom)
 - **dataRetentionTime**: How long to keep sensor data before marking as stale

 ## 💾 Smart Cache System